kenhyj/Traceify/README.md

 ## Above and Beyond

+We think we owe it to ourselves that we went above and beyond with this project because we weren't provided ample access to data and API from the government or medical institutions that could ...blah blah blah

 ## Next Steps

 - What is some additional functionality you can add/remove based on time constraints?
   - If we have time, we can extract the COVID-19 graphs real-time from certain websites and display them on our website.
 If we don't have time, we can include a link to those websites under our Q&A page.

-## Credits
+## Contributions

-d2e2b: Google Map API, Home
+- d2e2b: Google Map API, Home,
-e5c0b: Reopening - Database setup, Symptom Checker - Redux, ESLint, Deployment,
+- e5c0b: Reopening - Database setup, Symptom Checker - Redux and diagnosis, ESLint and prettier, Automated Deployment,
-k0b0b: Oauth, Admin - Login/Logout, Admin - privileges,
+- k0b0b: Oauth, Admin, MongoDB set-up,
-l0y2b: Reopening - Styling, Symptom Checker - Styling, Have I been Exposed,
+- l0y2b: Reopening - Styling, Symptom Checker - Styling, Have I been Exposed, Thank You,